 By pursuing your studies at Lang, you will benefit from the closeness of a liberal arts college, the resources of a larger university, and the endless possibilities of New York City.
 To help you navigate these opportunities and the challenges that come along with them, academic advisors, faculty advisors, and first-year fellows are available to assist you with your transition to college life and studies.
 Though your first year holds excitement and promise, you might also experience challenges such as homesickness, finding new friends, and figuring out the city.
 Feel free to speak with your academic advisor, your faculty advisor, or your first-year fellow for support and also read these tips on transitioning to college and city life (PDF).
 The office of Student Success offers assistance to students as they translate their personal interests and passions into a path of study and eventually enter the world of work.
 To find out about news and events hosted by Student Success as well as other offices and programs across the university, visit the Student Success blog.

 Almost everyone finds the first semester of college exciting but also challenging.
-So much will be new and unfamiliar: new living
+So much is new and unfamiliar: new living

 arrangements, a new community of students, increased responsibilities,